marttp/resumize/README.md

 ### Run Qdrant on locally

-Depending on your approach, I would suggest to using container technology to spped up on build your playground
+Depending on your approach, I would suggest to using container technology to speed up on build your playground

 #### Standalone container